mark-5/p5-broker-async/README.md

 Returns a [Future](https://metacpan.org/pod/Future) object that resolves when the task is done.

 There is no guarantee when a task will be started, that depends on when a worker becomes a available.
-Tasks are guaranteed to be started in the order they are seen by $broker->do
+Tasks are guaranteed to be started in the order they are seen by $broker->do.

 # AUTHOR